Arjun-G-Ravi/AI-Notes/04_NLP/01_Word Embeddings.md

 We use `neural networks` to learn a way to represent words as vectors.
 Here, we use various features to represent the words.

 ## Word Embeddings
-In Natural Language Processing (NLP), embeddings are vector representations of words or tokens that capture their semantic and syntactic properties.
-Instead of treating words as discrete symbols, embeddings allow us to manipulate them as continuous vectors in a high-dimensional space, revealing hidden patterns and relationships.
+In Natural Language Processing (NLP), embeddings are vector representations of words or tokens that capture their semantic and syntactic properties. `Instead of treating words as discrete symbols, embeddings allow us to manipulate them as continuous vectors in a high-dimensional space, revealing hidden patterns and relationships.`

-Word embeddings are distributed representations of words in a vector space, where words with similar meanings are represented by similar vectors.
+Word embeddings are distributed representations of words in a vector space, where words with similar meanings are represented by closer vectors.
 These embeddings can be learned by eating up a large corpus of text data.

 - It refers to the process of representing categorical data, such as words, as continuous vectors in a lower-dimensional space.
 - Visualising this on an n-dimensional graph will reveal that similar items will be grouped together.
 - The revolutionary intuition here is that we can just use running text as implicitly supervised training data for such a classifier.
 This unsupervised learning method, often called `self-supervision`, avoids the need for any sort of hand-labeled supervision signal.
 ![Alt text](<Screenshot from 2023-10-20 20-29-14.png>)

-## Feature Enginnering
+## Feature Engineering
 Featurized representations of word embeddings, often referred to as feature engineering, involve extracting or creating additional features from word embeddings to enhance their utility for specific NLP tasks.

 ## Extracting relationships from word embeddings